nodejs/abi-stable-node/napi_js_data.md

 1. Create a new JavaScript object
 2. Convert from a primitive C++ type to an N-API value
 3. Convert from N-API value to a primitive C++ type
-4. Get Global Instances including Undefined and Null
+4. Get global instances including Undefined and Null

 N-API values are represented by the type `napi_value`.
 Any N-API call that requires a JavaScript value takes in a `napi_value`.